 You may wonder why I included content in so-called Christian books when Christian books are supposed to be spiritual and uplifting.
 The simplest answer I can give is that I write what God gives me to write.
 Some of it is a bit edgy but then people who are unsaved are edgy as well.
 Evangelizing folks outside of a church building requires more than just reading a few verses out of the Bible to them.
 They want to see Christians living out the Lord’s commandment to love your neighbor.
 In return you will see a side of them which may make you uncomfortable.
 Ask yourself if they are worth it.
 Are you prepared to hear them curse?
 Or see them smoke, or drink in order to reach them for Christ?
 WWJD?
 We all know what Jesus would do, He would go after these unsaved people with all of His human strength.
 Because they are that important to God.
 And they should also be that important to you as well.

-I’m certainly no Frank Peretti but I do enjoy the way he uses demons to differentiate between good and evil.
-As a wise old preacher taught me, “you can’t get people saved until you get them lost”.
-So the storylines in my novels use worldly situations to show where people start out and then… Well, you need to read the books to find out what happens next.
+I’m certainly no Frank Peretti but I do enjoy the way he uses demons to help differentiate between good and evil.
+These may also be a turnoff to people looking for books with soaring tales of people saved at an early age and living perfect lives.
+As a wise old preacher taught me, “you can’t get people saved until you show them they are lost”.
+So the storylines in my novels use worldly situations to show where people start out and then… Well, you need to read the books to find out for yourself what happens to them next.